 Declare your intent to graduate – Check your degree audit with your academic advisor to ensure that all graduation requirements have been met.
 Activate your intent to graduate on eLion.
 If the deadline has passed, contact the Registrar’s office for help completing this process.
 Check your address on eLion: Make sure your home and local mailing addresses are correct by selecting the “Address Information” tab.
 You will be receiving important graduation information by mail.
 If you do not attend the ceremony, your diploma will be mailed to your home address, so it is very important that the university has your correct address on file.

-There is no limit to the number of guests that you may bring to the May 2014 Ceremony, although we ask you to keep in mind that the gymnasium is limited in seating capacity.
+There is no limit to the number of guests that you may bring to the ceremony.

 Penn State encourages persons with disabilities to participate in its programs and activities.
-If you are a graduating student with a disability that requires assistance at commencement, such as utilizing a wheelchair lift or help walking across the stage, please let Lisa Taylor know (375-4705 or firstname.lastname@example.org) as soon as possible.
-If your guests need special seating accommodations due to physical infirmities, let Lisa know also and she will reserve floor seats for your party.
+If you are a graduating student with a disability that requires assistance at commencement, please let Lisa Taylor know (375-4705) or firstname.lastname@example.org as soon as possible.

 All participants must wear the proper academic regalia (traditional cap and gown) to participate in the graduation ceremonies.
 All caps and gowns (for both baccalaureate and associate degrees) will be blue with a white tassel and are eco-friendly, made of a wood-based fabric from renewable, managed forests.
-Graduates and potential graduates who are participating in the Commencement ceremonies can purchase a cap/gown/tassel set from a University bookstore for $40 beginning April 1.
-For class ring and graduation announcement orders, see Josten’s website at www.jostens.com.
+Graduates and potential graduates who are participating in the Commencement ceremonies can purchase a cap/gown/tassel set from a University bookstore for $40.
+Please contact the campus bookstore to give them your size.
+Honors cords will be provided for those students by the Chancellor’s Office for those designated as graduating with honors.
+For class ring and graduation announcement orders, see Josten’s website.

 Graduation with Distinction: